 2- Regular physical exercise: daily physical activity of moderate intensity for no less

-30 minutes most days of the week (at least 5 days per week) is
+than 30 minutes most days of the week (at least 5 days per week) is

 also essential in managing your blood sugar and keeping diabetes under control.